ezealot/ez/Words.md

 EZ | Easy | Self Explanatory
 GG | Good Game | Self Explanatory
-AFK | Away From Keyboard | The player is not available or active in the game OP | Overpowered | Self Explanatory
-HP | Hit Points | The amount of damage the character can take before dying XP | Experience Points | The amount of experience the character has NPC | Non Player Character | The player like beings that populate a game world who can be interacted with either with dialogue or with combat
+AFK | Away From Keyboard | The player is not available or active in the game OP | Overpowered | Most powerful player/character in a confrontation HP | Hit Points | The amount of damage the character can take before dying XP | Experience Points | The amount of experience the character has NPC | Non Player Character | The player like beings that populate a game world who can be interacted with either with dialogue or with combat